 Stephen Smith has been engaged in Arctic exploration and research since the late 1970s.
 Originally trained as a biologist, he has three decades of experience in polar wildlife research, including four months in Antarctica studying the diving behavior of Emperor penguins.
 For over two decades he led wilderness expeditions in the Canadian High Arctic and Northwest Greenland — more than fifty of them in all.
 In 2004 he was Director of Operations and Expedition Leader on the Adolphus Greely retrospective Abandoned in the Arctic, a High Arctic documentary project involving a five-week kayak expedition through Nares Strait.
 Stephen’s films have been informed and shaped by the intensity of his experiences on polar ice.
 His recent feature Vanishing Point (finalist for Best Documentary Award, 2014 Canadian Screen Awards; finalist for People & Nature Award, 2014 Panda Awards) bears witness to the challenges facing indigenous hunting culture in a time of declining Arctic sea ice.
 His wildlife and adventure photography has been published in books and magazines such as Natural History, Outside, and National Geographic.
-“Enduring Ice is the most important project I’ve ever taken on”, he says.
-“There’s never been a time when the Arctic has been of greater importance and relevance.”
-Stephen is a fellow of the Royal Canadian Geographical Society and a member of the Directors Guild of Canada.
+“There’s never been a time when the Arctic has been of greater importance and relevance”, he says.
+Stephen is a Fellow of the Royal Canadian Geographical Society and a Member of the Directors Guild of Canada.